prebid/prebid.github.io/dev-docs/modules/userid-submodules/liveintent.md

 ## LiveIntent ID Registration

-Please register with us if you’re not already a LiveIntent customer: [www.liveintent.com/prebid-registration/](https://www.liveintent.com/prebid-registration/)

-LiveIntent’s privacy policies for the services rendered can be found at [www.liveintent.com/services-privacy-policy/](https://www.liveintent.com/services-privacy-policy/)
+If you're not already a LiveIntent customer, feel free to [reach out](https://www.liveintent.com/prebid-registration/) and explore [LiveIntent’s privacy policies](https://www.liveintent.com/services-privacy-policy/).

 ## How does LiveIntent ID work

 The LiveIntent ID sub-module resolves the identity of audiences by connecting impression opportunities to a stable identifier - the nonID.
-In order to provide resolution one or more first-party cookies are used to create a stable identifier.
+In order to provide resolution, one or more first-party cookies are used to create a stable identifier which are:

-How does LiveIntent ID sub-module decide, which first-party cookies to use:

-1. By default LiveIntent ID sub-module generates its own first-party identifier on the publisher’s domain.
+1. Default first-party cookie: By default LiveIntent ID sub-module generates its own first-party identifier on the publisher’s domain.
 Publishers have the option to disable the cookie generation when configuring the LiveIntent ID sub-module.
-2. A publisher can also define in the configuration which additional first-party cookies should be used.
-These can be used in a combination with the LiveIntent first-party cookie.
+2. Publisher defined first-part cookie: Publishers have the flexibility to configure and choose additional first-party cookies for use in conjunction with the LiveIntent first-party cookie.

+### Generate nonID

-The LiveIntent ID sub-module sends the defined identifiers to the identity graph, which processes them and creates a nonID.
-The parameters being sent are described [here](https://github.com/liveintent-berlin/live-connect/blob/HEAD/COLLECTOR_PARAMS.md)
+The LiveIntent ID sub-module sends cookies to Liveintent's identity graph for creating a nonID - [(_see the query parameters description_).](https://github.com/liveintent-berlin/live-connect/blob/HEAD/COLLECTOR_PARAMS.md)

+### Identity resolution

-For the identity resolution the LiveIntent ID sub-module makes a request to LiveIntent’s identity resolution API, which returns a nonID and the audience segment(s) a user belongs to.
+For the identity resolution, the LiveIntent ID sub-module makes a request to LiveIntent’s identity resolution API, which returns a nonID and the audience segment(s) of the user.
 The nonID and the segment ID are then exposed by the Prebid User ID Module to Prebid adapters to be sent out in a bid request.
-An SSP can then make the impression opportunity available to any buyers targeting the segment.
+An SSP can then make the impression opportunity available to buyers that would like to target the segment.

-The first-party cookie generation and identity resolution functionality is provided by the LiveConnect JS library, included within the LiveIntent ID sub-module.
-LiveIntent has created a shared library that is open source, available at [www.npmjs.com/package/live-connect-js](https://www.npmjs.com/package/live-connect-js).
+The first-party cookie generation and identity resolution functionality is provided by [LiveConnect JS](https://www.npmjs.com/package/live-connect-js) - an open source JS library which is included within the LiveIntent ID sub-module.

 The LiveIntent ID sub-module follows the standard Prebid.js initialization based on the GDPR consumer opt-out choices.
 With regard to CCPA, the LiveConnect JS receives a us_privacy string from the Prebid US Privacy Consent Management Module and respects opt-outs.